 The carved figures and capitals are in good condition and I wondered how they escaped the Puritan iconoclasm.
 “They didn’t,” said my guide, “They are 19th century restorations.”

-I knew the medieval wall paintings in the Normal arches, but there was a smaller painting in one of the chapels that I hadn’t seen before.
+I knew the medieval wall paintings in the Norman arches, but there was a smaller painting in one of the chapels that I hadn’t seen before.

 Votive candles and personal prayers.